 By default we have something like this.

-With plugins we can customize our content, create a tree page view and many more ways to our liking just to make our lives easier while managing our websites.
+With WordPress plugins we can customize our content, create a tree page view and many more ways to our liking just to make our lives easier while managing our websites.

 To create our tree page view we shall use a plugin called Nested Pages.
 A tool that allows you manage your pages or just about any content type using a drag and drop interface.